A. Significant Accounting Policies:

 iv) De-recognition

-A financial liability is de-recognised when the obligation specified in the contract is discharged, cancelled or expires.
+A financial liability is de-recognized when the obligation specified in the contract is discharged, cancelled or expires.

-Contributions to defined contribution schemes such as contribution to Provident Fund, Employees State Insurance Corporation, National Pension Scheme are charged as an expense to the statement of profit and loss on the amount of contribution required to be made as and when services are rendered by the employees.
-The above benefits are classified as defined contribution schemes as the company has no further defined obligations beyond the monthly contributions.
+Contributions to defined contribution schemes such as contribution to provident fund, Employees State Insurance Corporation, National Pension Scheme are charged as an expense to the statement of profit and loss on the amount of contribution required to be made as and when services are rendered by the employees.
+The above benefits arc classified as defined contribution schemes as the company has no further defined obligations beyond the monthly contributions.

 Minimum Alternate Tax (‘MAT’) under the provisions of the Income Tax Act, 1961 is recognized as current tax in the Statement of Profit and Loss.
 The credit available under the Act in respect of MAT paid will be recognized as an asset only when and to the extent there is convincing evidence that the Company will pay normal income tax during the period for which the MAT credit can be carried forward for set off against the normal tax liability.
 Such an asset is reviewed at each Balance Sheet date